All Products

 Select a next hop.
 In this example, the transit router that is associated with VPC1 is selected.

 Packets are sent from the CIDR block of the back-to-origin route to the ECS instances.
 Make sure that the security group rules of the ECS instances allow access from the CIDR block.
-In the example, you must add an inbound rule to the security group of the ECS instance to allow access from the back-to-origin CIDR block (100.64.0.0/10) of ALB.
+In this example, you must add an inbound rule to the security group of the ECS instances to allow access from the back-to-origin CIDR block (100.64.0.0/10) of ALB.
 Otherwise, the access to backend services across regions fails.
 For more information, see Add a security group rule.